Sagging breasts

 • Corrects excess skin and limits irritation

-• Improve the aesthetic balance of the silhouette
+• Improves the aesthetic balance of the silhouette

 Avantages des traitements pour seins tombants - Claris Clinic